Why should I brush my dog regularly?

 The brand LILA LOVES IT from Ammersee specialises in high-quality brushes for the most diverse needs of furry companions.
 Manufactured in one of the last brush factories in Germany, the fur care utensils are produced according to the highest quality standards.
 The raw material used here is beech wood from regional and sustainable forestry – fur care without a guilty conscience towards the environment is thus guaranteed.

-The long hair brushes from LILA LOVES IT, which are available both in curved form and with a handle, are characterised by a special finish of the brush pad.
+The long hair brushes from LILA LOVES IT in a curved form are characterised by a special finish of the brush pad.
 This prevents the metal/wood pins from slipping into the cushion or being pulled out.
 This guarantees an optimal brushing experience and easy combing for long dog coats – without any annoying pulling.
 Dogs with long coats that get dirty often and a lot due to their exterior are thus perfectly equipped to get back the original shine and cleanliness of their beautiful coat in the evening after a long day in the forest or even at work.
 LILA LOVES IT has also thought of something special for short-haired dogs.
 The short-haired brush with bristles made of horsehair and brass gives the dog’s coat a healthy shine.
 Due to the shape of the brush, it fits perfectly in the hand, you have a better feeling for the right pressure and can thus make the best use of the accompanying massage effect.

 A brand new addition to the range is the so-called slicker brush or plucking brush.
 Thanks to the special, rounded metal bristles, the slicker brushes out undercoat and undercoat effectively and without much effort.
 Dead skin flakes are removed just as effortlessly and painlessly as hair knots and tangles.
 Used daily, the slicker brush cleans and cares for the dog’s coat and gives it a healthy shine.
 To ensure that the youngest four-legged friends are not neglected and that they can be accustomed to grooming as early as possible, the LILA LOVES IT range includes an extra soft puppy brush.
 The sensitive puppy coat is cleaned carefully and gently so that the little darling can enjoy grooming right from the start.